Translate

 A standing stone, to commemorate a covenant and a set of clay tablets are sufficient proofs to reset the academic bias that has altered our understanding of Biblical history for the past 200 years.
 The bias was perpetrated by early French, German and British archaeologists that established the now broadly accepted views of Egyptian Pharaonic chronology.
 Their dating clashed with Biblical dating, by around 1-200 years, leading many to support the claim that the Bible was loosely constructed by 4 authors and its dates lacked credibility.
 These academics opposed the traditional Jewish view that the Bible is the word of God as transcribed by Moses.
 Now, we have proof to discredit their biased claims and restore the Bible to its rightful place.

 According to Biblical chronology, Jacob left his parents for their ancestral home in Harran (Syria-Turkey border) where he was sent to find a wife and build a family.
-Commentators calculate he first spent 14 years learning with Noah's great, great grandson Ever.
-Before making his final departure he encountered the place of his famous stairway to heaven dream, the place he would name, Beit El, in 2185 (Since Creation) or 1576 BCE (CODEX JUDAICA) (Genesis 28:11).
+Commentators calculate he first spent 14 years learning with Noah's great, great grandson - Ever.
+Before making his final departure he encountered the place of his famous stairway to heaven dream at the place he would name, Beit El, in 2185 (Since Creation) or 1576 BCE according to Genesis 28:11 (CODEX JUDAICA).

 The second refutation takes place after Israel's long exile and journey, back from Egypt, that took them away for 250 years.
 Joshua led Israel in numerous battles to conquer settle Israel's tribes in their allotted portions of land.
 Joshua ruled 32 years in the land.